Georgia Interscholastic Association: History

 The Big 7 Conference included large high schools for African American students in Georgia.
 The GIA was an expansion of this league that grew to include county high schools around the state.
 High schools for African Americans from 147 of Georgia's 159 counties came to be included in the league.

 Walt Frazier, Wyomia Tyus, Otis Sistrunk, Monk Johnson, Rayfield Wright.
 Don Adams, Willie Seay, and Edith McGuire emerged from the league.
 Seay went on to star on Albany State University's track team and carried the Olympic torch before the 1996 Olympics in Atlanta, Georgia.
 Becky Taylor who works at the Tifton Gazette has been researching the league for years.
 Herb White, nicknamed the Elevator from Decatur, worked on the documentary film about the league.
 A high school basketball, star he went on to play for the Atlanta Hawks.

-The GIS grew to include high schools for African American students from 147 of Georgia's 159 counties.
+The GIA grew to include high schools for African American students from 147 of Georgia's 159 counties.
 After the film was broadcast the filmmakers and some of those featured in the film participated in a panel discussion moderated by Ann Kimbrough.